Cofertility and &Mother are proud to introduce Level the Playing Field, an initiative to help promote fertility freedom for women in sports

 One of the primary advantages of fresh egg donation is the ability to create embryos immediately upon egg retrieval.
 Some doctors prefer to fertilize fresh eggs vs. previously frozen eggs.
 This is because it could potentially lead to a higher number of healthy embryos, as it eliminates the need for egg thawing, a process that can sometimes result in the loss of some eggs.

 Every egg is precious in this process.
-So while freezing techniques have advanced significantly in recent years, with vitrification there's still a 5% chance that some eggs may not survive the thawing process.
+So while freezing techniques have advanced significantly in recent years, with vitrification there's still a small chance that some eggs may not survive the thawing process.
 With fresh eggs, you're working with eggs in their most viable state, potentially increasing your chances of creating healthy embryos.

 Local cycles and continuity of care